: How are you not moved

 - The same movie had #1 Crush, from Garbage.
 Another song about obsession.
 Great choice for the movie.

 - Now with extra iron: it's hard to find a modern adaptation of the Marvel superhero Iron Man that doesn't include the guitar riff from the similarly-named Black Sabbath song.
 If they actually played the lyrics, they might have noticed that the titular character comes to be forgotten and ignored by the populace, culminating in a grand return where he starts murdering them en masse.
 Say what you will about Civil War, but...

 - Playing the song during the terrorist fight is somewhat fitting.
 He went on a journey, saw destruction, and tried to stop it.
 When people didn't listen, he started killing.
-Admittedly, he does it with a lot more purpose and direction than the rage-filled slaughter the song's Iron Man indulged in.
+Though admittedly, Tony Stark does it with a lot more purpose and direction than the rage-filled slaughter the song's Iron Man indulged in.

-- Parodied in Anchorman.
-When Ron Burgundy (Will Ferrell) tries to explain how his feelings for Veronica go beyond the desire for sex, he decides to sing "Afternoon Delight" to explain the feeling of love.
-The song however as about two people whose relationship is mostly sexual.
+- Parodied in Anchorman: The Legend of Ron Burgundy.
+When Ron tries to explain how his feelings for Veronica Corningstone go beyond the desire for sex, he decides to explain the feeling of love, by singing "Afternoon Delight", a song about two people whose relationship is mostly sexual.

 - Look For A Star from the movie Circus Of Horrors.
 Those who have never seen the movie named it one of the best love/inspirational songs of all-time.
 Go figure.

 - "Define 'irony'; a bunch of idiots dancing on a plane to a song made famous by a band that died in a plane crash."
 Incidentally, the song in question is "Sweet Home Alabama" by Lynyrd Skynyrd, making it a repeat offender on this very page.